 Most websites rely on a frightening number of third-party services, doing anything from analytics to advertising to social content.
 The fairly recent Content Security Policy (CSP) standard helps contain what those services can do on your site, reducing the risk of data theft and cross-site scripting.
 Google, Mozilla, and Microsoft all support CSP and highlight it in their dev tools, trying to raise visibility, but configuring it needs to get a lot easier for true adoption to occur.

 Join Dark Reading LIVE for two days of practical cyber defense discussions.
 Learn from the industry’s most knowledgeable IT security experts.
 Check out the INsecurity agenda here.

-Guy Podjarny is CEO and cofounder at Snyk.io, focusing on securing the Node.js and npm world.
-Guy was previously CTO at Akamai, founded Blaze.io (acquired by Akamai), helped build the first Web app firewall & security code analyzer, and was in the Israeli army cyber units. ...
+Guy Podjarny is CEO & Co-Founder at Snyk.io, focusing on securing the Node.js and npm world.
+Guy was previously CTO at Akamai, founded Blaze.io (acquired by Akamai), helped build the first Web app firewall and security code analyzer, and was in the Israeli army cyber units. ...
 View Full Bio